MCCTeam/Minecraft-Console-Client/docs/guide/configuration.md

     This setting is where you define which language you want to use.

-    When connecting to 1.6+ servers, you will need a translation file to display properly some chat messages.
-    These files describe how some messages should be printed depending on your preferred language.
+    When connecting to 1.6+ servers, you will need a translation file to display properly some chat messages.These files describe how some messages should be printed depending on your preferred language.

     The client will automatically load `en_GB.lang` from your Minecraft folder if Minecraft is installed on your computer, or download it from Mojang's servers.
 You may choose another language in the configuration file.